Pay-per-click (PPC) is one of the most powerful digital marketing channels available today.

 Next, determine your own persona.
 Are you authoritative?
 A comedian?
 The hero here to save the day?

 Sure, you probably have a few big keywords that generate the most return.
-But focusing exclusively on those competitive keywords may prove more costly than intended.
+But focusing exclusively on those competitive keywords may prove more costly than you initially thought.

-Worse, you may find that you’re getting the expected traffic but at an exorbitant price that your company is unable to maintain.
+Worse, you may find that you’re getting the expected traffic but at an exorbitant price that your company is unable to maintain over the long run.

 Testing is a must if you want to get the most bang for your buck.